7 Luxury London Hotels with Exceptional Dining Experiences

 Booking & Pricing

-- Dinner: £80-120 per person
+£80‑120 per person

-- Reserve: 6 weeks in advance
+6 weeks in advance

 Those seeking unique culinary experiences dine at TING, 200 meters above London.
-The contemporary European cuisine with subtle Asian influences reflects Shangri-La’s heritage while celebrating British ingredients.
-Cornish crab with yuzu and wasabi, aged British beef with miso glaze, desserts incorporating European techniques and Asian flavors.
+The contemporary European cuisine with subtle Asian influences reflects Shangri‑La’s heritage while celebrating British ingredients.
+Cornish crab with yuzu and wasabi, aged British beef with miso glaze, desserts incorporating European techniques and Asian flavours.
 Presentation acknowledges the setting—dishes designed as visually striking as the views.

 GONG Bar: London’s Highest Hotel Bar